Scalable {\delta}-Level Coherent State Synchronization of Multi-Agent Systems in the Presence of Bounded Disturbances: Numerical examples

-Finally, in this section, we show the effectiveness of the proposed protocol for different values of delta.
+Finally, in this section, we show the effectiveness of the proposed protocol for different values of $\delta$ (or, equivalently, different values of $d$).
 Similar to the previous examples, we consider the MAS of section \ref{Size} with $N=121$ communication through directed Vicsek fractal graphs where the agents are subject to noise \eqref{w_i}.
 In this example, we choose $d=0.2$.
 The simulation results presented in Figure \ref{N121-DVicsek-sin-delta02} show the effectiveness of our protocol independent of the value of $d$.